DevExpress/dotnet-eud/interface-elements-for-web/articles/html-editor/working-with-tables/modify-a-table-in-html-editor.md

 ---
-title: Modify a Table in HTML Editor
+title: Modify a Table
 author: Anna Kondratova
 legacyId: 6999
 ---
-# Modify a Table in HTML Editor
+# Modify a Table
 You can modify a table by changing its properties, adding/deleting a row or column, etc.

 ## Changing Table Properties